 Garmin Fenix 7: Features we’d like (are likely) to see

 All Fenix watches come equipped with ABC sensors to provide relevant real-time information.
 The built-in altimeter provides elevation data, while the barometer can be used to predict weather changes by showing short-term trends in air pressure.
-The electronic compass keeps your bearing whether you’re moving or not.
+The electronic compass keeps your bearing whether you are moving or not.

-While impressive in its specs, the device is by no means perfect.
+While impressive in its specs, the Fenix 6 is by no means perfect.
 Improvements in GPS and the ANT+ antenna are always welcome.
 Fenix 6 has Garmin’s ELEVATE heart rate sensor, but this is V3 – we are now up to V4.
-So further upgrades on this front are likely.
-Heart rate sensors that work from the wrist still have some catching up to do compared to chest straps.
+So further upgrades on this front are to be expected.
+Not to mention that heart rate sensors that work from the wrist still have some catching up to do compared to chest straps.

 More training metrics